 Why Is My Installer Trying to Talk Me Out of Spanish Tile?

 it’s your space – get what you want

 Too often, we’ll speak with someone very excited about handmade Spanish tile.
 But the conversation falls short because a tile installer is steering that person in a different direction… toward (gasp!) a porcelain tile.

 So why does this happen?

-Does that mean they’re more difficult to install?
-Well, no. But they take a little longer to install due to the requirement of a craftsmanship type of approach.
-In comparison, most installers want to get in and get out of a job site as quickly as possible.
+Does that mean they’re more challenging to install?
+Well, no. But they take a little longer to install due to the requirement of a craftsmanship approach.
+In comparison, most installers want to get in and out of a job site as quickly as possible.

-So, if your installer is trying to talk you out of a Spanish tile floor, get a new installer.
-In fact, find one who isn’t afraid to spend the extra time creating a unique, one-of-a-kind floor.
+So, get a new installer if your installer is trying to talk you out of a Spanish tile floor.
+Find one who isn’t afraid to spend the extra time creating a unique, one-of-a-kind floor.